 Working Together to Keep Young Parkway Trees Healthy: Tree Watering Program

 Thank you for your interest in the Village’s new parkway Tree Watering Program.
-This is a voluntary program available to residents who had a parkway tree replaced during Spring 2017/Fall 2017.
+This is a voluntary program available to residents who had a parkway tree replaced during previous year (for example: In 2020, trees planted in the Spring or Fall of 2019 are eligible for the program).
 The program provides a $25 credit on your water bill in exchange for assisting the Public Works Department by watering your parkway tree.

 Public Works crews will place a tree bag on your tree.
 You will then need to add water to the tree bag twice per week.
 This is roughly the equivalent of 40 gallons of water over the course of the program.

 Your $25 credit will appear on you water bill in September/October, after the program has completed.

 To participate in the program contact the Public Works Department at (847) 734-8067 or fill out a request form online by clicking here.

 How to Take Care of Your Young Parkway Tree Using a Tree Bag in Four Easy Steps

 Step 1 - Public Works crews will install the tree watering bag on your young parkway tree.
 The bag installs easily, just place it at the base of the tree and zip it up.